 Choosing The Right Newsletter Format

 There is no one-size-fits-all newsletter.
 The correct format depends on your brand voice, audience, and content strategy.
-However, the best newsletters typically fall into one of the following categories or blend elements.
+However, the best newsletters typically fall into one of the following categories or blend elements of these categories.

 The Editorial